|What is PAWS?|

 do not have the resources to help with providing emergency foster care, finding a

 lost pet, getting animals you want to save out of the Pound or providing

-YOUR ADOPTION FEE REIMBURSES OUR RESCUERS FOR ROUTINE VETERINARY WORK ONLY (DESEXING, MICROCHIPPING, VACCINATION, REGISTRATION ETC.) AND NO PROFIT IS MADE BY PAWS RESCUERS FROM REHOMING RESCUED ANIMALS.
+YOUR ADOPTION FEE REIMBURSES RESCUERS FOR ROUTINE VETERINARY WORK (DESEXING, MICROCHIPPING, VACCINATION, REGISTRATION ETC.) AND NO PROFIT IS MADE FROM REHOMING RESCUED ANIMALS.

 DISCLAIMER: "The information on this internet site has been made available for general, personal use only and is provided without any express or implied warranty as to its accuracy or currency.
 The opinions expressed are solely those of the website owner.